-The USDA and the Florida Department of Agriculture and Consumer Services have adopted a parallel CBS quarantine that prohibits the intrastate movement of citrus fruit from a CBS quarantine area except to processors for juicing, or to packinghouses for fresh fruit packing.
-Fruit from a grove with a CBS positive is prohibited for movement within the State of Florida unless it is tarped for shipment to a processor or packinghouse under an APHIS compliance agreement.
+The intrastate movement of citrus fruit from a CBS quarantine area is prohibited except to processors for juicing, or to packinghouses for fresh fruit packing.
+Fruit from a CBS-positive multi-block or from a multi-block that shares equipment with a CBS-positive multi-block is prohibited for movement within the State of Florida unless it is tarped for shipment to a processor or packinghouse that is under an APHIS compliance agreement.

 Packed fruit from a CBS quarantine area may not move intrastate unless it has met conditions to be eligible for movement under an APHIS Federal Certificate.
 This prohibition also applies to cull and elimination fruit.

 Fruit from outside the USDA recognized CBS quarantine can move intrastate without restriction.